seanwilliamclarke/seanwilliamclarke/README.md

 #### A bit about me for now...
 - 🎓 Currently pursuing a Master's in Management in Analytics @ McGill University
 - 🌱 Learning and exploring advanced analytics techniques
-- 👯 Open to collaboration in analytics projects and innovative solutions
+- 👯 Open to collaboration
 - 📫 Don't be a stranger!
 Reach me at sean.clarke3@mail.mcgill.ca
 - 😄 Pronouns: He/Him
 - 🕹️ Hobbies: amateur boxer turned intramural soccer pro (😉), video game enthusiast, playing surf and snowboards, backcountry hiking, scuba diving, climbing & more!